DonDebonair/slack-machine/docs/user/intro.rst

   comes closests to what I want, both in terms of feature set and plugin API.
 Sadly, it only supports HipChat (`for the time being`_, anyways), and I personally found the code quite hard to read.
+  Update: Will now also supports Slack.
+But I feel that a framework specialized in a specific chat platforms is better than a framework trying to support different platforms.

 So, in the end I decided that writing a full-featured, easy-to-extend Slack bot, written in Python, would be cool new project to take up.